 I have always preached that “eating out in Japan can be very affordable” and this can be achieved by dining in Japanese fast food restaurant.
 Well, I’m not referring to the Western meal of burgers and fries but our typical “Asian” meal of rice and soup.

-With over 800 restaurants in Japan, Matsuya (松屋) is highly regarded as the No 2 player in the convenient food restaurant market (the no 1 being Yoshinoya) and specialises in Gyūdon (beef bowl), various donburi and curry.
-It is my favourite Japanese fast food chain because it serves warm, filling, sumptuous and most importantly very affordable meals!
-A regular beef bowl cost as low as 29o yen with complimentary serving of miso soup (note: their miso soup comes with wakame and tofu, unlike the usual bland clear water served at our Kopitiam.)
+With over 800 restaurants in Japan, Matsuya (松屋) is highly regarded as the No 2 player in the convenient food restaurant market and specialises in Gyūdon (beef bowl), various donburi and curry.
+(Their no 1 competitor is Yoshinoya).
+It is my favourite Japanese fast food chain because it serves warm, filling, sumptuous and most importantly, very affordable meals!
+A regular beef bowl cost as low as 290 yen with complimentary serving of miso soup (note: their miso soup comes with wakame and tofu, unlike the usual bland clear water served at our Kopitiam.)
 Most importantly, I’m always impressed by how efficient they are to serve your meal.
-Your complimentary iced water and salad arrive within 7 seconds after seated and your food usually doesn’t take more than 5 minutes.
+Your complimentary iced water and salad arrive within 10 seconds after seated, and your food usually doesn’t take more than 5 minutes.

 I also personally prefer Matsuya’s menu to Yoshinoya’s and my all-time favourite is the Brown Sauce Hamburg with Egg Set Meal.
 Oh!
 And there is a wide selection of dressing and free flow of pickled ginger available for their generous serving of salad, which I always have fun customising my salad of the day.